 Laptop and notebook computers have their own set of problems.
 If it’s related to software, memory, or hard drives, I can help you.

 However, if you need a new screen or a new power jack, I recommend using a compamy that specializes in this kind of repair.
 I have a relationship with such a company.
 You can contact them directly or I would be happy to look at your problem and be your intermediary.

 Virus, Trojan, Adware, Spyware.
 All of these things can be grouped under one common term: malware.
 And what is malware?

 In its simplest terms, malware is any program that does something to your computer that is not good.
 It can delete files, stop you from running programs while pretending to be the solution for that problem, collect information about your internet surfing habits, collect credit card information; anything the author wants it to do.
 And it usually does this without your knowledge or permission!
 Not good.

 So how does one remove malware?
 The real answer is: it depends.
 It depends on what has infected your system.
 And is it just one infection or is it more?
 Malware, once installed, usually calls its buddies to come and play.
 So a typical infection commonly involves more than one piece of malware.
-The ONLY sure-fire way to remove all malware is to reformat your drive and reinstall Windows and your applications.
+The ONLY sure-fire way to remove all malware is to reformat your drive and reinstall Windows, and your applications and data.

 How did you get infected?
-Most infections occur due to visiting an infected site or opening an email attachment.
+Most infections occur due to visiting an infected site or opening a malicious email attachment.
 There is no telling what website is infected or whether or not an email attachment is an infection waiting to happen.

-How do I keep from getting infected?
-Since one cannot know what website is infected or what email attachment is harmful, the best bet is a multi-level approach.
+How does one keep from getting infected?
+Since one cannot know, in advance, what website is infected or what email attachment is harmful, the best bet is a multi-level approach.

-1) Stay away from websites that are prone to infection and don’t open email attachments from people you don’t know.
+1) Stay away from websites that are known to be prone to infection and don’t open email attachments from people you don’t know.